marionbarker/loopdocs/docs/operation/features/carbs.md

 ![Edit a carb entry](img/edit-carb-entry.svg){width="900"}
 {align="center"}

 The information available on the Carbohydrates screen disappears for any meals not still active at midnight, so if you're looking for details as to how a particular meal absorbed, you need to screenshot or otherwise capture this information before midnight.
 Previous entries can be modified or deleted through this screen.
 To adjust an entry, simply tap on it (you don't need to tap the `Edit Carb Entry` at the top of the screen).
 You can change a prebolus time, add/subtract carb entries, or adjust absorption times (even mid-meal).
 To delete an entry, you first tap `Edit Carb Entry` and tap on the red circle to the left of the entry that you would like to delete.
-It is a little counterintuitive, but the `Edit Carb Entry` button lets you delete, but not edit an entry.
+It is a little counterintuitive, but the `Edit Carb Entry` button let's you delete, but not edit an entry.
 Adjusting a meal entry can be a particularly useful tool when:

 * You did not finish an entire meal that you bolused for,
 * You did not get to eat the meal at the time you originally expected,